Celestia: Limitations

 Wavelength filtering is not implemented in Celestia's engine.
 The actual rendering tries to match human vision at the observer's position as accurately as possible.
 This means false-color maps and multi-color nebulae are not part of the official distribution, but many are available as add-ons.
 Camera artifacts such as lens flare and glare are not rendered.

 Celestia also does not simulate gravity.
 For example, a near-Earth object approaching the Earth will not be deflected by the Earth's gravity unless the person who defined the NEO's trajectory for Celestia included that effect, or used an XYZV file.

 Some moons do not cast shadows on their planet during eclipses.
 This is because irregularly shaped objects do not cast shadows in the current version of Celestia, although this is planned for future versions.
 Additionally, moons smaller than 0.5% of their parent objects' size do not cast shadows at all, as the original development team decided that they would be too small to be relevant.
 However, the new development team has considered removing this hard-coded limit.

 Most real-world spacecraft such as Voyager 2 are not available in Celestia but are provided as add-ons by users.
-Additionally, most of the spacecraft included with Celestia 1.6.3 use outdated or low-quality models, such as the stock Mir model which is very basic and barely detailed, and the stock ISS model which hasn't had an update since around 2007, meaning it is missing a lot of modules that have been added to the ISS since then.
-However, there are many add-ons that replace these models with higher-quality and more up-to-date ones.
-Fortunately, version 1.7.0 will include better models upon its final release.
+Additionally, most of the spacecraft included with Celestia 1.6.4 use outdated or low-quality models, such as the stock Mir model which is very basic and barely detailed, and the stock ISS model which hasn't had an update since around 2007, meaning it is missing a lot of modules that have been added to the ISS since then.
+However, there are many add-ons that replace these models with higher-quality and more up-to-date ones, and version 1.7.0 includes better models.

-Celestia uses the Julian calendar and cannot go back or forward more than 2 billion years, and the default time-setting system cannot go further than the years -9999 or 9999.
+Celestia uses the Julian calendar and cannot go back or forward more than 2 billion years.